Smart Writing: 6 Steps To Plan Your Blog Like A Pro. PART 1.

 Your editor is the man with the overall theme.
 Your editor defines the flow and topic of the article and makes sure that the writing sticks to the framework of what the piece is about.
 Sometimes a writer can lose track of the topic and go off on a tangent or try and make points in a way that stray into other conversations.
 A good editor understands how to make a point and support arguments.
 Editors are also responsible to remove any conflicts of interest potential readers may have, this includes making sure the wrong people aren’t offended by bold statements, off-jokes, or flat out don’t understand what your article is talking about.
 Look towards upper-level employees with a clear company vision and ability to stick to the script to fill your editorial needs.

 Your proofreader is the one checking for grammatical guffaws, redundancies and making sure you get your facts straight.
 This job should be saved for the most English-savvy person on your team, at the very least the one with OCD reorganizing your fridge by color.
 If you don’t have either of these people do this: find out the two people who showed up to work the earliest, choose one of them and give them a dictionary.
 Tie goes to the one with the best-pressed shirt.

 Step 2: Prepare

 Research is best done en masse.
 Naturally, the more heads on the research portion, the more research can be gathered.
 The general content and direction of your article comes from a background of great research.
 This means doing a little bit more than Googling your topic.
-There may be some actual footwork to do; making phone calls, scheduling interviews (more on that later) and doing some off-the-internet based research (remember libraries?
-They have databases of journals and scholarly article that may provide some good facts.).
+There may be some actual footwork to do; making phone calls, scheduling interviews (more on that later), and doing some off-the-internet-based research (remember libraries?
+They have databases of journals and scholarly articles that may provide some good facts.).

-A series of intensive blogs can be written in this subject alone, and there are
+A series of intensive blogs can be written on this subject alone, and there are

 much better articles out there on the subject than I can write so I will just touch on a few basics to help out the journalistic novice: